 Are you interested in building upon previous basic Spanish skills while also learning about Hispanic culture?
 With over 400 million native speakers worldwide Spanish is truly a world language and the ability to communicate in a second language will distinguish you from other graduates.
 As an advanced beginners course, all you need is your interest, enthusiasm, and energy, we can do the rest.
 Some previous knowledge required.

 |Teaching period||Second Semester|

 - SPAN 131 or SPAN 101.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
+Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - SPAN 102 or SPAN 231 or any other more advanced Spanish language paper

 - Students should choose the level of paper appropriate to their knowledge of the language.
 Students may be moved to a higher or lower level of language paper at the discretion of the Programme Co-ordinator.

 - Paper Convenors: Dr Tiffany Trotman and Mr Francisco Araya

 - This course is divided into five units each of which introduces aspects of Spanish language and Hispanic culture.

 - Global perspective, interdisciplinary perspective, lifelong learning, communication, critical thinking, information literacy, self-motivation.
 View more information about Otago's graduate attributes.

 - Required: Aula Internacional 1, Libro del alumno.
 Difusión.
 2005.